 The results from the scan and blood test will be combined with certain other factors, such as your age, in order to provide the most accurate result.
 The combined test can detect about 84% of babies with Down’s syndrome.

 You will be given two results once all of this information has been analysed.
-The first result will tell you if your baby is at higher risk of Down’s syndrome.
-The second one will tell you if there is a higher risk of Edward’s or Patau’s syndrome.
+The first result will tell you if your baby is at higher probability of Down’s syndrome.
+The second one will tell you if there is a higher probability of Edward’s or Patau’s syndrome.
 You won’t get these results right away as we’ll need to wait for the results of the blood test in order to provide the most reliable information.
 However, we should be able to provide your result on the same or next day.

 What Are Chromosomal Abnormalities?